 - Model: The shelf life of or design would be the shelf life of the motor that we use. - Fully Functional: Skin mimicking gelatin may need to be replaced after extended use.
 Batteries might also need to be replaced at regular intervals. - f.
-Operating Environment: - Model: The device will be used in an open environment and as such will not be as limited by the size requirements of an eye socket. - Fully Functional: The orbital prosthesis will be used within a patient's eye socket.
+Operating Environment: - Model: The orbital prosthesis will be used within a patient's eye socket.
 The prosthesis will be limited by the small volume available and also needs withstand the conditions of the human body.